thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 Device Drivers -> USB Support -> USB Serial Converter Support
 ```

 Mark "M" for Module in the option ```USB FTDI Single Port Serial Driver```.
 Save it, but do not exit menuconfig yet.
 Now it is important to check if the ```CONFIG_LOCALVERSION``` variable is matching your kernel.
-If you don't check this, although doing everything properly, you may see a message like this at the end:
+If you don't check this, you may see a message like this at the end:

 ```
 [   36.225047] ftdi_sio: version magic '3.10.40 SMP preempt mod_unload ARMv7 p2v8 ' should be '3.10.40-gdacac96 SMP preempt mod_unload ARMv7 p2v8 '